 Defining Illegal Possession

-Common drug possession offenses in Ft Lauderdale are generally prosecuted under Florida Statute.
-One of the elements of possession of an illegal drug in Fort Lauderdale is the knowledge of the illegal nature of the controlled substance or drug.
+Ft Lauderdale Common drug possession offenses are generally prosecuted under Florida Statute.
+One of the elements of possession of an illegal drug is the knowledge of the illegal nature of the controlled substance or drug.
 The authorities must prove that the item possessed is a controlled substance on a Schedule as defined by Florida law.
-There are two ways law enforcement can do that, out in the field or after the arrest by way of crime lab testing (usually done by the Broward Sheriff’s Office).
+There are two ways Law Enforcement can do that, out in the field or after the arrest by way of crime lab testing (usually done by the Sheriff’s Office).

 Role of Prescription Possession